 But the true moments of fascination for me were watching when something captured the attention and passion of Sugiura Sensei.
 He would quickly move to grab his camera and begin shouting instructions for lighting and to the model.
 His instructions grew more demanding as he shot, wanting more and more from her, pushing her harder and harder for the feelings and expressions he wanted to see.

 In my study of rope with Master K in Los Angeles, we spend a lot of time talking about connection and communication through our tying and our rope.
 I have always thought of kinbaku photography as a way to capture that connection between bakushi and model and preserve it.
 Watching Sugiura Sensei shoot revealed to me how the photographer can create something that is also very special and very moving.
 There is emotion, connection, passion, and desire.
 But there is also a demand.
-When I asked Sugiura Sensei later what he was saying when he was instructing Shiduki San, he explained to me that he always wanted “more.”
+When I asked Sugiura Sensei later what he was saying when he was instructing Shizuki San, he explained to me that he always wanted “more.”

 I did not understand the words, but the sentiment was clear: give me more of yourself, give me everything until there is nothing left.
-And time after time Shiduki San responded and did just that.
+And time after time Shizuki San responded and did just that.

 Even with more than a dozen people in the room, I could sense Sugiura Sensei’s ability to create and foster an immediate and powerful connection, as he shot, pulling out from her exactly what he wanted and capturing it.
 We were all voyeurs in that moment, hoping to capture a part of what he was creating.
 There is a difference between creating that moment and witnessing it.
-And I could see Sugiura Sensei’s passion creating the moment, the connection and communication with Shiduki San that would make that moment a special thing to capture.
+And I could see Sugiura Sensei’s passion creating the moment, the connection and communication with Shizuki San that would make that moment a special thing to capture.

 As I looked at the pictures I took, I tried to focus on the ones which moved me the most, which ones created a feeling for me that reminded me of the connection and intimacy I felt during the day.
 I kept returning to the struggle I felt.
 Was I capturing what was so beautifully and elegantly revealed to me during that day?
 Was I being honest to the moment and truthful to my own feelings?
 It would not be enough to simply capture the beauty of Naka Sensei’s rope or to simply record what had happened during the day.
 I would have hundreds of images that would do that.